 – The next stage of the process is to produce scripting tools that automate production of formwork for each unique panel.

-Perforation development: different strategies for removing material and reducing panel weight, while retaining strength.
+Different strategies for removing material and reducing panel weight, while retaining strength:

-Visit the Tonkin Liu website for more information….
+– Visit the Tonkin Liu website for more details….